-It may have been easier to move up to the East Side in the 70s than it is to move up in Vienna VA in 2012.
-It can be done but in this lending environment, it becomes more challenging then it was just a few years back.
-However, in any market environment, the same question exists – sell first or buy first?
+Well, it may have been easier to move up to the East Side in the 70’s than it is to move up in Fairfax County VA in 2017.
+In any market, though, it can be done but the same question exists – sell first or buy first?
 Let’s explore the pros and cons of each.

 Buy First/Sell Second

 Buying a home is a huge undertaking both emotionally and financially.
-Many people moving into a move up home plan to stay there for a longer period of time than the 1st home.
-Making the right decision is critical and buying first allows one to take as much time as needed to find the right home.
+Many people moving into a larger home plan to stay for a longer period of time than their 1st home.
+Making the right decision is critical and buying first allows you to take as much time as needed to find the right home.

 Of course, the down side is the possibility of having a double mortgage and being responsible for maintaining 2 homes for an undetermined period of time.
 Executed properly, we can minimize the overlap but it is still an unknown.